Privacy Policy

 (B) Necessary for our legitimate interests (For example to recover debts due to us)

-(B) Asking you to leave a review or responding to an enquiry
+(B) requesting a review or responding to an inquiry

 (A) Identity